OFFIS-mosaik/mosaik/docs/installation.rst

 1. Mosaik and the demo scenario require `Python`__ >= 3.3.
 OS X only ships with some outdated versions of Python, so we need to install a recent Python 2 and 3 first.
 The `recommended way`__ of doing this is with `homebrew`__.
-   Therefore, we need to open *Terminal* and execute the following command:
+   Therefore, we need to open a *Terminal* and execute the following command:

    .. code-block:: bash